hsu780112/Bike-Share-Project/README.md

 The XGBoost model was chosen for its superior performance.

 ## Findings and Conclusions
-The XGBoost model shows a strong performance with a train score of 0.873 and a test score of 0.821, indicating good generalization to unseen data.
+The XGBoost model performs well, particularly for Class 1 (median usage rate), where it exhibits high precision and recall.
+The model shows good overall accuracy, with an 82% test score, indicating that it is well-suited for the task, although there is room for improvement, especially in accurately classifying instances of Class 0 (low usage rate) and Class 2 (high usage rate).

 Potential improvements include: